APL-UW Home

 What is the time commitment?

-You will be expected to complete a standard 40 hour work week, except on holidays.
-We highly recommend that your focus is solely on this program since you will be required to: (1) Write an abstract and present your research project at the end of the summer, (2) Complete the URP summer seminar course, (3) Complete DINO SIP programming, including professional development, lab and field days, and assisting others in your cohort.
+You will be expected to complete 40 hours/week, except on holidays.
+We highly recommend that your focus is solely on this program since you will be required to: (1) Write a scientific report and present your research project at the end of the summer, (2) Complete the seminar course, (3) Complete internship programming, including professional development, lab and field days, and potentially assist others in your cohort.

 Are we working toward a main goal at the end of the summer?